 Practice Deep Breathing Exercises When Stress Starts to Build Up

-When you feel yourself getting stressed out, it’s essential to take a step back and relax.
+When you feel stressed, taking a step back and relaxing is essential.
 One of the best ways to do this is to practice deep breathing exercises.
 Deep breathing helps slow down your heart rate and lower your blood pressure.

 It also allows you to take in more oxygen, which can help to clear your head and improve your focus.
 So, the next time you’re feeling overwhelmed, take a few minutes to practice some deep breathing exercises.